 - In the book and in the film, the village people are presented as possessing little “modern” knowledge, they are backward-looking, religious people who have an aversion of a town.
 A town is seen in their eyes as where “wicked people” live.

-A vulnerable girl is send out to seek vital medicine and bring it back home to cure her loved one(s) who became sick: Jessie in “Running Out of Time” and Ivy in “The Village” are send out by their mother/father outside the compounds of the village because people/person who is the dearest to a girl suffers badly and need(s) medical attention – some medicine which can be found only outside the boundaries of the village.
-In that vein, Jessie is send out to seek medical help to save her school friends from diphtheria, and Ivy makes her journey to find medicine to help her fiancee who is badly injured due to a knife stabbing.
+A vulnerable girl is sent out to seek vital medicine and bring it back home to cure her loved one(s) who became sick: Jessie in “Running Out of Time” and Ivy in “The Village” are sent out by their mother/father outside the compounds of the village because people/person who is the dearest to a girl suffers badly and need(s) medical attention – some medicine which can be found only outside the boundaries of the village.
+In that vein, Jessie is sent out to seek medical help to save her school friends from diphtheria, and Ivy makes her journey to find medicine to help her fiancee who is badly injured due to a knife stabbing.

 Interestingly here, in both the film and book, the name of the medicine needed is written on a piece of paper, and both Jessie and Ivy carry this note to show to people so they know what medicine is needed (Jessie is too young to understand/differentiate the medicine and Ivy is blind and incapable of doing so).

 - Both Ivy (“The Village”) and Jessie (“Running Out of Time”) are “vulnerable” and are initially afraid to venture outside their village boundaries.
 Jessie is vulnerable because she is still a child, being only 13, and is sent out from her home all alone to a mysterious town for medical supplies.
 Ivy is vulnerable in that she is blind and may not find her way out/in or fall victim to some creature/monster.